MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-06-github-project.md

 ---
 layout: post
-title: Version Control for data analysis
+title: Version Control for Data Analysis
 description: When and why to use Git on solo data analysis
 categories:
   - Data Analysis